nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**

-- `edit 1 p/91234567 e/johndoe@example.com`
+- `edit 1 p/91234567 e/e1234567@u.nus.edu`
-  Edits the phone number and email address of the 1st client to `91234567` and `johndoe@example.com` respectively.
+  Edits the phone number and email address of the 1st client to `91234567` and `e1234567@u.nus.edu` respectively.
-- `edit 2 n/Betsy Crowe i/`
+- `edit 2 n/Xiao Ming i/`
-  Edits the name of the 2nd client to `Betsy Crowe` and clears all existing issues.
+  Edits the name of the 2nd client to `Xiao Ming` and clears all existing issues.
 - `edit 3 make/Hyundai model/Ioniq 6`
   Edits the make of the 1st client's car to `Hyundai` and model to `Ioniq 6`.